Korean Americans in Greater Los Angeles: Demographics

 As of 2008, 257,975 Korean Americans lived in Los Angeles, Orange County, Ventura, San Bernardino, and Riverside counties, making up 25% of all of the Korean Americans.
 As of that year, over 46,000 Koreans lived in Koreatown, making up 20.1% of the residents there.
 Koreatown, in addition to Koreans, houses other ethnic groups.

 Economics

 By 1988, in Los Angeles, many Korean stores had opened in African-American neighborhoods, and by then several boycotts by African-Americans of Korean businesses had occurred.
 By that time many Korean garment manufacturers acted as middlemen by employing Hispanic workers and selling product to White-owned manufacturers of clothing.

 In 2014 the federal government ran a raid against business operations that it accused of being money laundering.
 By 2015 some Korean business owners stated that they may take their operations out of Los Angeles due to a reduction in Latin American customers, an increasing minimum wage, and stricter governmental enforcement of labor laws, all occurring after the 2014 raid.

 Culture

 The Korean Bell of Friendship is located in San Pedro.

+Politics

+According to Park (1998) the violence against Korean Americans in 1992 stimulated a new wave of political activism among Korean Americans, but it also split them into two main camps.
+The "liberals" sought to unite with other minorities in Los Angeles to fight against racial oppression and scapegoating.
+The "conservatives," emphasized law and order and generally favored the economic and social policies of the Republican Party.
+The conservatives tended to emphasize the political differences between Koreans and other minorities, specifically blacks and Hispanics.
+Abelmann and Lie, (1997) report that the most profound result was the politicization of Korean Americans, all across the U.S. The younger generation especially realized they had been too uninvolved in American politics, and the riot shifted their political attention from South Korea to conditions in the United States.